TokamakUI/Tokamak/README.md

 ### Render function

-One of the most simple components is a [pure function](https://en.wikipedia.org/wiki/Pure_function) taking [`Props`](#props) and [`Children`](#children) as an argument and returning a node tree as a
+The most simple component is a [pure function](https://en.wikipedia.org/wiki/Pure_function) taking [`Props`](#props) and [`Children`](#children) as an argument and returning a node tree as a
 result: